swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 *	Surgery for congenital heart disease
 *	Other

+.. note:: In case you select *Type of cardiac surgery: Ventricular Assist Device (VAD)*, the History of device implantation is automatically set to ‘yes’.
+There select Ventricular Assist Device (VAD) - VAD days in situ will be replaced by a start and a stop date.
+The section will be updated after the data revision.

 \c) **History of device implantation**: Choose between ‘Yes’, ‘No’ or ‘Missing’ (in case you have no information regarding cardiac surgery prior to transplantation).
 When choosing ‘Yes’, select all that apply from the following list:

 **Type of device**: